BrotherJie/BrotherJie/README.md

 ## About me
 - 🔭  I am currently working as a **Web Developer** in Shanghai, China
-- 🤔 I’m currently open for a new `job opportunity`
 - 💻 Learn to be a indie hacker
 - 🦙 AI Explorer
+- 🤔 I’m currently open for a new `job opportunity`
-- 📧 Feel free to contact me:
+- 📧 Feel free to contact me 😄

 ## Tech Stack
 ### Backend